section-engineering-education/engineering-education/articles/introduction-to-scrum/index.md

 ### Why Use Scrum?
 There are many reasons why we should use Scrum:

 - Faster release of usable products to the users and customers.
 After every increment, the customer can have an early release of the product.
-This is unlike in the traditional [waterfall approach](https://en.wikipedia.org/wiki/Waterfall_model), where the product cannot be shipped to the customer until the last stage of development.
+This is unlike in the traditional [waterfall approach](https://en.wikipedia.org/wiki/Waterfall_model).
+The product is shipped to the customer after the last stage of development in Waterfall.
 - Scrum saves time and cost: With reduced meetings and small manageable teams, Scrum reduces cost and time.
 - Scrum encourages teamwork: There is a sense of responsibility in the self-organizing team.
 Collaboration and daily stand up meetings give every member a chance to have their ideas addressed.
 - It is easy to learn and use: As discussed, there are only three roles in the framework, thus easy to learn and use.